Matheus-TestUser1/twrp_android_device_samsung_a13x/README.md

-# Android Device Tree for Samsung SM-A146P (a14xm)
+# Android Device Tree for Samsung Galaxy A13 5G (A136m)

 ```
 #